kanboard/plugin-s3/README.md

 ### Notes

-- If the S3 prefix is defined, all files will be save to `s3://YOUR_BUCKET/YOUR_PREFIX/path/to/object` I
+- If the S3 prefix is defined, all files will be save to `s3://YOUR_BUCKET/YOUR_PREFIX/path/to/object`.